Ladysnake/PlayerAbilityLib/README.md

 [![Curseforge](https://curse.nikky.moe/api/img/359522?logo)](https://www.curseforge.com/projects/359522) [![](https://jitpack.io/v/Ladysnake/PlayerAbilityLib.svg)](https://jitpack.io/#Ladysnake/PlayerAbilityLib)

-A lightweight library to provide compatibility between mods that make use of player abilities.
+A lightweight serverside library to provide compatibility between mods that make use of player abilities.

+Conflicts arise often when several mods update the same field in `PlayerAbilities`.
+This library exists so that all modifications can be made from a single place, keeping track of what mod enabled what ability.

-*credits to Chloe Dawn for some of the API design*
+*credits to ~~InsomniaPrincess~~ Chloe Dawn for some of the API design*

 ## Adding PAL to your project